KelvinCS/htdp-exercises/README.md

 # htdp-exercises
-Repository made exclusively for the book "How to Design Programs"
+Repository made exclusively for the exercises of the book "How to Design Programs"